 When you understand what caused the accident and why, it may be time to evaluate making changes to your safety program and procedures to help prevent something similar from happening in the future.
 We’ll be sure you know what’s going on throughout the entire claims process, keeping you aware of all updates as they arise.
 Once your employee is back to work or the situation is resolved, we’ll take care of closing the claim by working with you and the employee’s medical provider.

 We’re all about safety here at Cerity because we know creating a safe workplace is the number one thing you can do to prevent accidents, reduce workers’ comp claims and lower costs.
 Check out some of our quick reads in our Learning Center for helpful articles & resources and answers to frequently asked questions.

-At Cerity, we help guide our members through the worker’s compensation claim process and we are available to answer any questions to help ease your worry about a claim.
-Not yet a Cerity member?
+At Cerity, we help guide our s through the worker’s compensation claim process and we are available to answer any questions to help ease your worry about a claim.
+Not yet a Cerity ?
 Find out how you can get a quote today and be protected tomorrow – all in five minutes or less.

 It only takes a few minutes, whether you’re already covered or just getting started.